smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetAudioStreamingIndicator/index.md

 ### Request
 #### Behavior

-The icon of the Play/Pause button shall be modifiable by the media application by sending a RPC Request called _audioStreamingIndicator_.
+The icon of the Play/Pause button shall be modifiable by the media application by sending a RPC Request is called _SetAudioStreamingIndicator_.

 _**Note:**_
 _SDL must transfer:_